Beyond Mapping III

 Note the extremes in the plot.
 The top

-unique case for distance=0 where the overall variation in the data set is
+is the unique case for distance=0 where the overall variation in the data set

-identical to the joint variation as both calculations use essentially the same
+is identical to the joint variation as both calculations use essentially the

-is increased, subsets of the data are scrutinized for their dependency (joint
+points is increased, subsets of the data are scrutinized for their dependency

-portion in the plot shows how quickly the spatial dependency among points
+shaded portion in the plot shows how quickly the spatial dependency among

 The maximum range position identifies the distance between points beyond which